-International Education Graduate programs are designed to prepare educators for careers in both multinational and international settings.
-Offered as Masters and PhD International Education programs, these post-graduate degrees develop expertise in comparative education, education policy, curriculum development and pedagogical methods and theories.
-Graduates may be prepared to design, implement, manage and assess international education programs in a variety of potential settings such as schools, universities, foundations, public and private schools and multinational corporations.
-If you enjoy multiculturalism and are interested in exploring global themes in education, read on to find out how you might be enriched personally and professionally through graduate-level international education studies.
+International Education Graduate programs are designed to prepare educators for careers teaching diverse students in both multinational and international settings.
+International Education Masters and PhD programs help students develop expertise in comparative education, education policy, curriculum development and pedagogical methods and theories.
+Graduates may be prepared to design, implement, manage and assess international education programs in a variety of potential settings.
+These include schools, universities, non profits, cultural organizations and multinational corporations.

 International Education Graduate Programs: Basics